Intercity bus service: Canada

-Security on U.S. intercity buses

-Though generally rare, various incidents have occurred over time involving both drivers and passengers on intercity buses.

-Security became a concern following the September 11 attacks.
-Less than a month later, on October 3, 2001, Damir Igric, a passenger on a Greyhound bus, slit the throat of the driver (who later survived his injuries and was hospitalized) and tried to take control of the bus, resulting in a crash that killed 7 passengers, including Igric, and injuring six other passengers.
-It was determined there was no connection between the September 11 attacks and this incident.
-Nevertheless, this raised concern.

-On September 30, 2002, another Greyhound driver was assaulted near Fresno, California, resulting in two passenger deaths after the bus then rolled off an embankment and crashed.
-Following this attack, driver shields were installed on most Greyhound buses that now prevent passengers from directly having contact with the driver while the bus is in motion, even if the shield is forced open.
-On buses which do not have the shield, the seats directly behind the driver are generally off limits.

-The growing popularity in the United States of new bus lines such as Megabus and BoltBus that pick up and drop off passengers on the street instead of bus depots has led to a rise in the perceived security of intercity buses.
-Megabus states that a quarter of its passengers are unaccompanied women.

 Asia

 China

 Intercity coach at Liuliqiao, connecting Beijing with Youyu.

 In relatively developed regions of China where the motorway network is extensive, intercity coach is a common mean of transport between cities.
 In some cities, for example Shenzhen, nearly every town / district has a coach station.

 Coach services can be further categorised into high speed (via motorway, Chinese: 高速客运) and low speed (via national highways, Chinese: 低速客运) services, with the latter stopping along the route to carry rural passengers.

 The number of people opting for long-distance bus travel is on the decline since 2014.
 Partly this is due to the development of high-speed rail, with train tickets having a similar price to bus tickets, and train services often being much faster, buses are not competitive anymore.
 Other reasons are the increase in private car ownership and the popularity of ride-hailing.

-Long distance buses remain popular on routes where train tickets are quickly sold out and where the train station is located far from passenger destinations.
+Long-distance buses remain popular on routes where train tickets are quickly sold out and where the train station is located far from passenger destinations.

 Since 2019, new bus routes longer than 800 km are restricted by law.